zcash/zips/zip-frost.rst

   the unlinkability property).
 A rogue Coordinator will be able to break unlinkability and privacy, but should not be able to create signed transactions without the approval of `MIN_SIGNERS` participants, as specified in FROST.
-- All key share holders are also trusted with the privacy of the transaction.
+- All key share holders are also trusted with the privacy and of the transaction, thus a rogue key share holder will be able to break its privacy and unlinkability.
   A future specification may support a scenario where individual key share holders are not trusted with it.